meltwater/gen_rmq/documentation/guides/consumer/with_custom_queue_configuration.md

 - durable topic `example_exchange` exchange created or redeclared
 - transient, priority and with ttl `example_queue` queue created or redeclared and bound to `example_exchange` exchange
 - queue `example_queue` has a deadletter exchange set to `example_exchange.deadletter`
-- every `handle_message` callback will be executed in a separate process
+- every `handle_message` callback will be executed in a separate [supervised task](https://hexdocs.pm/elixir/1.10.3/Task.html#module-supervised-tasks).
+If the task fails `handle_error/2` will be called
 - on failed rabbitmq connection it will wait for a bit and then reconnect